thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 - Disadvantages:
  - Coordination complexity: Managing sequencing across diverse rollups with different requirements.
  - Incentive misalignment: Different rollups may have conflicting economic incentives.
- - Risk propagation: Issues in one rollup could affect others sharing the sequencers.
+ - Risk propagation: Issues in one rollup could affect others sharing the sequencers (noisy neighbor problem).

 ### Based Sequencing
 - Definition: In Based Sequencing, L2 rollup transactions are sequenced by the L1 blockchain’s validators or proposers.
 L1 validators handle both L1 block proposals and L2 transaction sequencing.
 - Advantages:
   - Leverage L1 security: Uses L1’s existing security and decentralization for the rollup.
   - Censorship resistance: Sequencing is distributed across L1 validators, reducing censorship risk.
   - Liveness: Inherits L1 liveness, ensuring consistent transaction processing.
   - Security: Benefits from the economic security of L1 validators.
   - Atomic composability: Enables cross-layer composability between L1 and L2.

-- Disadvantages**:
+- Disadvantages:
   - Incentive misalignment: Revenue from fees and MEV flows to L1, not the rollup.
   - Reduced decentralization: Only a subset of validators may opt into sequencing, weakening decentralization.
   - Complexity: L1 validators must run additional software, increasing operational overhead.

-- Risks**:
+- Risks:
   - Incentive conflicts: Validators may prioritize L1 revenue over optimal L2 sequencing.
   - Security vulnerabilities: A smaller validator subset increases the risk of collusion or attacks.

+### Sequencing Mechanisms Today

+Transaction sequencing decides the order in which blockchain transactions are processed.
+Different methods aim to improve performance, fairness, and security.
+The main mechanisms used today are:

+* Proposer-Builder Separation (PBS) with Relays**
+  * What it is: PBS separates the roles of block proposers (validators) and block builders.
+Builders create blocks that maximize profit via harvesting MEV, while relays securely pass these blocks to proposers.
+  * How it works: Proposers auction off the block rights through relays.
+Builders assemble blocks, relays deliver them securely, and proposers choose the most valuable block to add to the blockchain.
+  * Pros: Optimized block construction, higher validator revenue.
+  * Cons: Risk of builder/relay centralization and trust in relays, added complexity.
+* Sequencers with Priority Fees or First-Come-First-Served (FCFS)**
+  * What it is: In Layer 2s and appchains, sequencers order transactions by priority fee or arrival time (FCFS).
+  * How it works: Sequencers collect transactions; high-fee transactions are processed first or in the order in which they arrive to the sequencer
+  * Pros: Better performance, simpler design, FCFS changes MEV to latency games
+  * Cons: Centralized sequencers can manipulate transaction ordering, leading to MEV exploitation.
+* Application-Specific Sequencing (ASS)**
+  * What it is: dApps control how their own transactions are ordered to reduce MEV risks and improve user experience.
+  * How it works: dApps set rules for transaction order, preventing manipulative tactics like front-running.
+  * Pros: Better security, user experience, control over MEV, and retains composability as compared to being on your own app chain.
+  * Cons: Less interoperability, added complexity, possible centralization.

 ### Incentives and Challenges for Dapps